Who Was Pseudo-Nero?

 In June 68 A.D, Emperor Nero committed suicide near the villa of his freedman Phaon, and it did not take long before various Nero impostors appeared between the autumn of 69 AD and the reign of the emperor Domitian, the third and last emperor of the Flavian dynasty.

-The first pseudo-Nero appeared in the Roman province of Achaia, today, in modern Greece.
+The first pseudo-Nero appeared in the Roman province of Achaia, which is today in modern Greece.
 It is unknown why he chose this specific place.
 Still, it could be because Nero had recently visited Greece (66-67 AD) to participate in its Panhellenic Games.

 After the emperor Nero committed suicide near the villa of his freedman Phaon in June of 68 AD, various Nero impostors appeared between the autumn of 69 AD and the reign of the emperor Domitian.